tryhackmeltd/docs.tryhackme.com/docs/room-creation/getting-started.md

 3. [Assign tasks for a room](https://tryhackme.com/assign-tasks).
 4. Give your users your room code and have them join.
 5. The users in the room will now be informed to complete the given task.
+## Making your room public
+Once you submit your room to be made public, it will be reviewed.
+If it's found not to work, or there's missing content or anything from the list below that's not quite right then it will either be rejected or a room reviewer will get in touch.

+We take plagiarism very seriously.
+Please don't submit anything that you do not have the rights to use.
+This includes written material, VMs and more.
 ## Guidance/stipulations for creating rooms
 - Any brute force actions should take five minutes or less
 - Timing attacks should have a long enough delay to be noticeable